dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 ![Alt text](resources/cubenvic.png)

-Check the box of the EXTI interrupt, then give it an priority.
+Check the box of the EXTI interrupt, then set a priority.
 The *smaller* the number, the *higher* the priority.
 You typically assign the priority based on the importance of the interrupt.

 ![Alt text](resources/cubenset.png)

 That's it!
 Save and regenerate the code.

-Now we have external interrupt on PA3 configured and enabled, so every time there is a falling edge on PA3, an ISR(interrupt service routine) should be called.
-But where do we write that ISR?
-As it turns out, HAL has that taken care of as well.
+Now we have external interrupt on PA3 configured and enabled, where do we write the ISR function?
+As it turns out, HAL has that covered as well.

 At the end of [stm32f0xx_hal_gpio.c](sample_code_polling/Drivers/STM32F0xx_HAL_Driver/Src/stm32f0xx_hal_gpio.c), we find: